-Five faculty and staff members of Cameron University have been selected as this year's recipients of CU's University Choice Awards, which recognize members of the campus community who best embrace and advance the mission of the university.
-Ms. Jenn Abel, Dr. Leon Fischer, Dr. Margery Kingsley, Dr. James Lambert and Ms. Deanice Shegog received their awards during a ceremony yesterday at the Cameron campus.
+Four members of the Cameron University faculty and staff have been selected as this year’s recipients of Cameron’s University Choice Awards, which recognize members of the campus community who best embrace and advance the mission of the university.
+Ron Gaines, Dr. Courtney Glazer, Marcella Gustafson and Terry Hacker received their awards during a ceremony yesterday at the Cameron campus.
 Each received a plaque recognizing his/her achievement as well as a $1,000 stipend.

-Nominations were made by CU students and employees; winners were selected by the members of the university's Executive Council, who are not eligible for the awards.
+Nominations were made by CU students, faculty and staff.
 In order to be eligible, nominees must have been employed full-time at Cameron for at least one year.

 The University of Choice Award